 Even though it is important to study to get into some of the animal caregiver careers, most of required skills will be acquired through on-the-job training.
 This means that you will learn how to perform some of the daily tasks by actually doing it a few times and learning the steps.

 In some cases entry level positions (or junior positions) require training sessions even before you are allowed to actually perform your job duties.
 These sessions are offered by the place of employment, after you have successfully applied.

 Apprenticeship is also possible where you need to learn skills from a more senior person or expert.
 The more hands on careers, such as animal grooming might require apprenticeship.

-Join the Animal Caregiver Group in STEP 9 to learn more and even interact with the educational institutions that will help you secure your dream career!
+Join the Animal Caregivers Group to learn more and even interact with the educational institutions that will help you secure your dream career!